 Our lens selection basically pairs a wider lens with a longer one, so common combos with the two cameras are Fuji 16mm f/1.4 + Fuji 35mm f/2, or Fuji 23mm f/1.4 + Fuji 56mm f/1.2.
 Our walkaround lens when we’re doing personal work is normally the Fuji 35mm f/2.

 Speaking of personal work – that was also a big motivator to change to these bodies.
 Previously, we would rarely touch our larger DSLR bodies when we were casually travelling outside of wedding days.
-One FujiFilm body now accompanies us pretty much everywhere.
+One FujiFilm body and a couple of Fuji X mount lenses now accompany us pretty much everywhere.

 Our names are Cole and Jakob, and we started Nordica Photography together in 2009 in Vancouver, Canada.
 Since then, we have photographed weddings around the world and for the time being, we are based out of Sweden.